 It’s our mission to design innovative and eco stores.
 We incorporate materials like LED fixtures, rammed earth, recycled fabric insulation, and other stuff to make our stores as sustainable as possible.
 We also calculate the construction footprint, and offset our store builds 100%.

 Six of our California retail stores (Platform, Melrose, Vintage Melrose, Santa Monica, Fillmore, Valencia) and HQ West are now green business certified, which basically means we’re operating using strategies that improve energy savings, water efficiency, resource stewardship, and reducing CO2 emissions.
 You know, all the good stuff.
 We’re super proud and happy to be part of the green business community of Los Angeles and San Francisco, as well as the California Green Business Network.
 Learn more about it at the California Green Business Network website.

 Reformation is committed to minimizing our environmental impact and achieving fair, safe and healthy working conditions throughout our supply chain.
 We seek to partner with suppliers who share a common vision of sustainability, accountability and transparency.
 We currently require that suppliers meet our standards for: social responsibility, safe & non-toxic, and better materials.

-We always try to source our materials locally and domestically first.
-Over 80% of our cutting and sewing is done in Los Angeles and we manufacture the majority of our products in our own factory (depending on the season and the styles we're making that week).
+Over 50% of our cutting and sewing is done in Los Angeles and we manufacture many of our products in our own factory (depending on the season and the styles we're making that week).
 All other garments are produced by responsible manufacturing partners here in the U.S. or abroad using our same sustainable standards and materials.

-100 Similar to Bluesign, Oekotex also checks for presence of hazardous chemicals in the dyed fabric.
+Similar to Bluesign, Oekotex also checks for the presence of hazardous chemicals in the dyed fabric.
 It checks for carcinogens, azo dyes and other chemical limits in accordance to the European REACH standards.

 Service & community